+If you have ancestors in York County, the Library & Archives has a wealth of resources to help you with your research.
+When you visit the library, come prepared with the information you have already gathered.
 The recording of vital statistics varies from one municipality to another, whether on the county or state level.
 Pennsylvania did not record births and deaths until 1906 and York County began recording marriages in 1885.
 Prior to these dates, one must consult other sources, such as church records, newspaper obituaries and cemetery tombstone abstractions to fill in missing information.

-We currently have over 8,800 family collections which contain information from church records, estate records, tax records, burial information from a 1930s cemetery survey, and obituaries, wedding and engagement announcements clipped from the local newspapers.
+We currently have over 9,000 family surname files which contain information from church records, estate records, tax records, burial information from a 1930s cemetery survey, and obituaries, wedding and engagement announcements clipped from the local newspapers.
 The family files also contain materials contributed by researchers and volunteers, which could include research queries, family charts and group sheets, research notes, photocopies of legal documents, and other materials collected by researchers.
 We also have a large collection of family genealogies that have been donated by the authors.

 This Surname Database shows the Family Surname Files that are currently available for research at the History Center Library & Archives.
 To search the Surname Database, enter a surname (ex: Smyth).
 The results will show the surname followed by the Control Name that it is filed under in the Family Files (ex: Smyth/Smith).
 Enter the Control Name to see all the variations of surnames currently found in our Family Files.